AtsushiSakai/PythonRobotics/README.md

 ## Arm navigation with obstacle avoidance

-Arm navigation with obstacle avoidance simulation.
+Arm navigation with obstacle avoidance simulation using A* on a toroidal grid.

 ![3](https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/ArmNavigation/arm_obstacle_navigation/animation.gif)